duartegroup/autodE/README.md

 Bugs and feature requests should be raised on the [issue page](https://github.com/duartegroup/autodE/issues).

 > **_NOTE:_**  We'd love more contributors to this project!

+## How to Contribute

+Interested in contributing to autodE?
+We welcome contributions from the community, be it in the form of bug reports, feature requests, documentation improvements, or code contributions.
+Here's how you can get started:

+Check out our [Issues] (https://github.com/duartegroup/autodE/issues) for known bugs or feature requests.
+**Fork** the repository and make your changes.
+Submit a **Pull Request** with a detailed description of the changes.
+Participate in the discussion until your PR is merged.
+For more information, join our [Slack workspace] (https://autodeworkspace.slack.com) (email to be added) or consult the CONTRIBUTING.md guide in our repository.

 ## Citation